 Finding a Solution

-More recently in California, Insurance Commissioner Ricardo Lara said, “Diversity means business and I mean business about diversity.”
-Lara has placed a new focus on the Department’s longstanding Insurance Diversity Initiative to address systemic racism and bias through collaboration and cooperation.
+In California, Insurance Commissioner Ricardo Lara is urging leaders to lead with purpose and promote a greater opportunity for small and diverse business owners in the state's insurance market.
+“Diversity means business and I mean business about diversity,” said Lara.
+He has placed a new focus on the Department’s longstanding Insurance Diversity Initiative to address systemic racism and bias through collaboration and cooperation.
 “Representation matters.
 That’s why it’s crucial to see leaders who are leading purposefully…delivering value to the customers they serve and the society in which they co-exist.”

-On the activism front, Lloyd’s of London has apologized for its role in the Atlantic slave trade of the 18th and 19th centuries, and will fund opportunities for black and ethnic minority groups.
-There are also groups like CEO Action for Diversity & Inclusion that comprises many CEOs within the insurance industry working together to change discriminatory cultures.
+On the activism front, Lloyd’s of London has apologized for its role in the Atlantic slave trade of the 18th and 19th centuries and will fund opportunities for black and ethnic minority groups.
+There are also groups like CEO Action for Diversity & Inclusion that comprise many CEOs within the insurance industry working together to change discriminatory cultures.